MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Answer:**    The logs are stored here:  C:\Users\<Username>\AppData\Roaming\Microsoft\SPMigration.

-**Question:**  When using the Migration Manager tool, are there path character limit restrictions?</br>
+**Question:**  When using the Migration Manager tool, is there a limit to the number of path characters you can enter?</br>
 **Answer:**    Yes.
 When entering the **source path** into the text box, you are allowed a maximum of 255 characters.
 However, during migration the **file path** can be up to 32,767 characters in length.
 After it is migrated into SPO, the path is limited to 400 characters.